igoroctaviano/learning-digital-pathology/01-introduction-to-pathology-and-wsi.md

 - Enables viewing different depths of the specimen
 - Z-planes can track curved surfaces (see [DICOM WSI documentation](https://dicom.nema.org/dicom/dicomwsi/))

+### Scanning Modalities

+When pairing scanners with slide staining techniques, WSI can be categorized as:

+**Brightfield Scanning**:
+- Emulates standard brightfield microscopy
+- Most common and cost-effective approach
+- Used for H&E and chromogenic IHC slides

+**Fluorescent Scanning**:
+- Akin to fluorescent microscopy
+- Used to digitize fluorescently labeled slides (fluorescent IHC, FISH)
+- Always captures images as tiles
+- Requires different illumination and filters

+**Multispectral Imaging**:
+- Captures spectral information across the spectrum of light
+- Can be applied to both brightfield and fluorescent settings
+- Enables spectral unmixing and advanced analysis
+- Some scanners can accommodate multiple modalities

 ### Multi-Spectral Imaging

 Some scanners capture multiple spectral bands: